sandraperezescudero/World-Mental-Health-Day-Awareness-Campaign/README.md

 **Methodology**

 We chose to target audiences with a higher mental health prevalence.
 While there is the issue of underdiagnosis for mental health disorders, we reasoned that the statistical estimation model created for the study may try to account for it.
 We used spreadsheets for this analysis.
-See Appendix for the files.

 **Insights on Prevalence**